Skip to main content

 Back to DevOps

 Toil in Site Reliability Engineering (SRE) represents the manual, repetitive, automatable work that scales linearly with service growth—work that lacks enduring value and drains engineering capacity that could drive innovation.
-Google's foundational SRE principle advocates capping toil at 50% of engineering time, yet 2026 data reveals toil consuming 34% median (and rising 30% year-over-year), costing enterprises approximately $9.4 million annually per 250 engineers.
+Google's foundational SRE principle advocates capping toil at 50% of engineering time; the 2026 SRE Report (LogicMonitor/Catchpoint, 418 practitioners) confirms median toil remains at 34%, with 49% of teams reporting AI has reduced it—yet others report no change or increased burden, revealing uneven outcomes.
 Effective toil management requires systematic identification, rigorous measurement, strategic reduction through automation and self-service platforms, and cultural commitment to preventing new toil while celebrating elimination wins.
-Understanding that toil differs fundamentally from overhead, complexity, and project work—and that automation itself can become toil if poorly designed—separates high-performing SRE teams from those trapped in perpetual operational firefighting.
+Understanding that toil differs fundamentally from overhead, complexity, and project work—and that automation itself (including AI) can generate new toil if poorly designed or left unmaintained—separates high-performing SRE teams from those trapped in perpetual operational firefighting.

 What This Cheat Sheet Covers